kayschulz/build_course_schedule/README.md

 We would suggest creating a schedule in which each class meets less times a week, but for a longer period of time.
 If space allows the ideal would be one, three hour lecture a week.
 It does not matter whether that class is in the AM or PM.

 ## Future Exploration
 We would like to further evaluate different subject by time of day as we have only completed Math so far.
 We would also like to separate our data into Undergraduate and Graduate courses.
+We would also like to graph multiple trials to show how the significance changes with different samples.